Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 ## Documentation

-Boosted's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://boosted.orange.com/>.
+OUDS Web's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://boosted.orange.com/>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://docsearch.algolia.com/).